• Skip to primary navigation

 Why This Recipe Works

-After a while, I found a vegan Italian-style sausage that I really loved, but it was quite pricey and not easy to find.
+After a while, I found vegan Italian-style sausages that I really loved, but they were quite pricey and not easy to find.
 So I’ve decided to make my own vegan sausage and it turned out sooo delicious!

-The secret ingredient for this recipe is vital wheat gluten, which is pure gluten powder.
-It gives the sausages the perfect meat-like texture.
+So let’s first talk about the secret ingredient: vital wheat gluten.
+It’s pure gluten powder and it gives the sausages the perfect meat-like texture.

-Sautéed onion, garlic, and lots of spices provide it with a ton of flavor.
-Sun-dried tomatoes and tomato paste add the Italian flavor.
-And smoked tofu and liquid smoke give it a smokey taste.
+Sautéed onion, garlic, sun-dried tomatoes, and lots of spices add a burst of intense, tangy flavor to every bite, infusing the sausages with a rich and savory taste.
+And smoked tofu and liquid smoke give it the perfect smokey flavor.

 The ingredient list might seem a bit long at first sight, but a lot of the ingredients are commonly used spices you most likely got at home anyways.